ossiggy/integrations-engineer/README.md

 ## Specs
 ### Case study: display weather insight cards in the Aircall app
-Code the below integration in NodeJS, using the [Aircall API](https://developer.aircall.io/api-references/) and a weather forecast API of your choosing.
-4 hours should be enough to complete the case.
+Code the below integration in **NodeJS**, using the [Aircall API](https://developer.aircall.io/api-references/) and a weather forecast API of your choosing.

 Feel free to ask any questions you may have!

 ### User story
 As an agent using the Aircall app